 analysisTarget property

-Depending on the information available to the tool that produces the log file (see §3.20.2), a location object either SHALL or SHALL NOT contain a property named analysisTarget whose value is a physicalLocation object (§3.21) which identifies the file that the analysis tool was instructed to scan.
+Depending on the information available to the SARIF producer (see §3.20.2), a location object either SHALL or SHALL NOT contain a property named analysisTarget whose value is a physicalLocation object (§3.21) which identifies the file that the analysis tool was instructed to scan.
 This does not need to be the same as the file where the result actually occurred.

 resultFile property

-Depending on the information available to the tool that produces the log file (see §3.20.2), a location object either SHALL or SHALL NOT contain a property named resultFile whose value is a physicalLocation object (§3.21) that identifies the file where the analysis tool detected the result.
+Depending on the information available to the SARIF producer (see §3.20.2), a location object either SHALL or SHALL NOT contain a property named resultFile whose value is a physicalLocation object (§3.21) that identifies the file where the analysis tool detected the result.

 fullyQualifiedLogicalName property